dober-man/secure-k8s-gw-ce/README.md

 ## Other Enhancements

-Service Discovery is meant to discover objects and not "create" objects for further consumption.
+Service Discovery is meant to "discover" objects and not "create" objects for further consumption.
 Once services are discovered, it is up to the admin to create an origin pool with reference to the discovered services and ultimately a load balancer in front of the origin pool.
+This could all be part of a CI/CD pipeline. colleague
 My colleague developed a solution called "originsync" that could enhance any service discovery architecture by automatically creating the origin pools in XC based on the services discovered.
 Cool stuff! https://github.com/Mikej81/originsynchttps://github.com/Mikej81/originsync